KarelZe/thesis/references/obsidian/chapters/🪛feature_engineering.md

 - Explain why it is necessary to include lagged data as column -> most ml models for tabular data only read rowise.
 No notion of previous observations etc. Some approaches however exist like specialized attention mechanisms to develop a notion of proximity.</mark>

+- explain why we don't discretice / bin encode

 All feature set, the their definition and origin is documented in Appendix [[🍬appendix#^7c0162]].

 ## Problem of missing values and categoricals
 The required pre-processing is minimal for tree-based learners.
 Missing values can be handled by sending down `[NaN]` values at one side of the tree.
-Recent literature indicates that handling missing data inside the algorithm slightly improves over ... simpler approaches over .
+Recent literature indicates that handling missing data inside the algorithm slightly improves over <mark style="background: #ABF7F7A6;">... simpler approaches over .</mark> <mark style="background: #FF5582A6;">See [[@breimanClassificationRegressionTrees2017]] on surrogate splits</mark>.
 Also, some tree-based learners can handle categorical data without prior pre-processing, as shown in our chapter on ordered boosting ([[🐈gradient-boosting]]).

 Neural networks can not inherently handle missing values, as a $\mathtt{[NaN]}$ value can not be propagated through the network.
 As such, missing values must be addressed beforehand.
 Similarily, categorical features, like the issue type, require an encoding, as no gradient can be calculated on categories.

 ## Solution to missing values and categoricals
 In order to prepare a common datasets for *all* our models, we need to impute, scale and encode the data.
-Like in the chapter [[preprocessing]] our feature scaling aims to be minimal intrusive, while facilitating an efficient training for all our machine learning models.
+Like in the chapter [[preprocessing]] our feature scaling aims to be minimal intrusive, while facilitating efficient training for all our machine learning models.

 Missing values are imputed with zeros.
 This simple, one-pass  strategy ~~minimizes the bias from imputation~~, avoids data leakage, and allows tree-based learners and neural networks to separate imputed values from observed ones.
-While the imputation with constants is simple, it is on-par with more complex approaches as <mark style="background: #FF5582A6;">(...)</mark> while minimizing the bias from imputatation. <mark style="background: #FF5582A6;">(Note zero imputation can be problematic for neural nets, as shown in [[@yiWhyNotUse2020]] paper)</mark>
+While the imputation with constants is simple, it is on-par with more complex approaches as <mark style="background: #FF5582A6;">(...)</mark> while minimizing the bias from imputatation. <mark style="background: #FF5582A6;">There are controversies(Note zero imputation can be problematic for neural nets, as shown in [[@yiWhyNotUse2020]] paper)</mark>
 <mark style="background: #FF5582A6;">- For imputation look into [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]]
 - [[@josseConsistencySupervisedLearning2020]] also compare different imputation methods and handling approaches of missing values in tree-based methods.
 - for visualizations and approaches see [[@zhengFeatureEngineeringMachine]] and [[@butcherFeatureEngineeringSelection2020]]</mark>
-<mark style="background: #FF5582A6;">[[@yiWhyNotUse2020]] and [[@smiejaProcessingMissingData2018]] contain various references to papers to impute missing data in neural networks.
+<mark style="background: #FF5582A6;">- [[@yiWhyNotUse2020]] and [[@smiejaProcessingMissingData2018]] contain various references to papers to impute missing data in neural networks.
+- add no missing indicator to keep the number of parameters small.
 </mark>
-- [[@lemorvanWhatGoodImputation2021]] for theoretical work on imputation.
+<mark style="background: #BBFABBA6;">- [[@lemorvanWhatGoodImputation2021]] for theoretical work on imputation.
-- For patterns and analysis of imputed data see https://stefvanbuuren.name/fimd/ch-analysis.html As introduced in the chapters [[🐈gradient-boosting]] and [[🤖transformer]] both architectures have found to be robust to missing values.
+- For patterns and analysis of imputed data see https://stefvanbuuren.name/fimd/ch-analysis.html</mark>
+As introduced in the chapters [[🐈gradient-boosting]] and [[🤖transformer]] both architectures have found to be robust to missing values.

 In conjunction with the low degree of missing values (compare chapter [[🌴exploratory_data_analysis]]), we therefore expect the impact from missing values to be minor.
 To address concerns, that the imputation or scaling negatively impacts the performance of gradient boosted trees, we perform an ablation study in chapter [[🎋ablation_study]], and retrain our models on the unscaled and unimputed data set.